donatj/SimpleCalendar/README.md

 $calendar->show();
 ```

-A more complex examples with translation to French and three events:
+A more complex example with translation to French and three events
 ```php
 <?php
 require_once('vendor/autoload.php');